Skip to main content

 Kafka exporter service configuration is quite easy, the only thing you need to do is make sure the variables in the Microservice configuration - Args section are properly defined.

-Example of what the variables values could look like in the Public variables section:
+Some of the variables are filled from the Public variables section:

 KAFKA_SASL_USERNAME="username"